playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/more-cameras.md

 In this sample pressing the spacebar triggers a change in field of view.
 With the line `var fov = this.entity.camera.fov` we `get()` the value of `fov` from the camera component of the entity that this script is attached to.

-With `context.keyboard.wasPressed()` we detect the keypress and toggle between the value of the target fov.
+With `app.keyboard.wasPressed()` we detect the keypress and toggle between the value of the target fov.

 With the final two nested `if(){}` constucts we gradually change the fov values to create the zoom in/ zoom out effect.